JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

 ## Known Issues

+* The script cannot delete files whose path is longer than 260 characters, due to a system limitation.
+An error message is displayed for each of these files.
+Files with shorter paths will still be deleted normally.
+To work around this problem, you must shorten the path of the projects before relaunching the script.
+(Note that some of Unity features also generate errors when paths are too long, so it's best to always keep your projects in short paths.)
 * If the script has a lot of folders to examine, the process may take a long time.

 ## About the Project